 - Deep localization (the scenario is adjusted for the specific country).

-The extent of localization is determined by the specifics of the project, its budget and other factors.
+The extent of localization is determined by the specifics of the project, budget and other factors.

-Although the texts seem very simple, the translation at all times should be performed by professionals specializing in computer games.
-Otherwise, inevitable errors will lead to loads of editing work or even re-translation.
+Although the texts seem very simple, the translation should still be performed by professionals who specialize in computer games.
+Otherwise, errors are inevitable and will lead to a large amount of additional editing or even re-translation.
 For example:

-- If the translated text is much longer than original, it may not fit into a button, or a window, or its field
+- If the translated text is much longer than original, it may not fit into a button, window, or its field

-- The text translated for voice over should match the length of the original phrase and, in case of lipsync, the articulation of the character and
+- The text translated for voice over should match the length of the original phrase and, in the case of lipsync, the articulation of the character

 - If a translator has no idea of the context, it may lead to errors in the meaning.